 The amortisation or 'unwinding' of the discount applied in establishing the net present value of provisions is charged to the income statement in each accounting period.
 The amortisation of the discount is shown as a financing cost, rather than as an operating cost.
 Other movements in the provisions for close down and restoration costs, including those resulting from new disturbance, updated cost estimates, changes to the lives of operations and revisions to discount rates are capitalised within mine properties and development, to the extent that any amount of deduction does not exceed the carrying amount of the asset.
-Any deduction in excess of the carrying amount is recognised in the income statement immediately.
+Any deduction in excess of the carrying amount is recognised in Ordinary share capital is recognised at the fair value of the the income statement immediately.
 If an adjustment results in an addition to the cost of the related asset, consideration will be given to whether an indication of impairment exists, and the impairment policy will apply.
 These costs are then depreciated over the life of the area of interest to which they relate.